contractlevel/yield/research/Role-Research.md

 `setInitialActiveStrategy` - in *peers/ParentPeer.sol* probably needs to stay as onlyOwner so when system is deployed by owner it can be used to set a strategy immediately too.
 Since it's a one time call, no point in making a special role for it.

+## QUESTIONS!
+- PausableWithAccessControl module deploys with a default admin and delay for tranferring the admin role.
+How long of delay would we want for being able to transfer the admin role to someone else?
+I just sent with 3 days for now.